St. Patrick’s Day: Donald Trump’s ‘Irish Hat’ Causes Controversy

 In the senator’s November speech, he pointed out that the world is between Trump and Brexit, two very divisive moments in the Western world in recent years and he feels that people need to come together now more than ever.
 On St. Patrick’s day, the Irish culture is celebrated everywhere, which is why it was chosen as the day of the rally.

-Furthermore, The Huffington Post has reported that the senator has spoken out against members of Trump’s administration by declaring that, “…quite a number of Irish-Americans surround Trump ― Bannon, Conway, Pence, Spicer, Flynn, Kelly ― these are all Irish-Americans, these are all Irish names… These are all people that in my judgment have completely forgotten their family history,”.
+Furthermore, The Huffington Post has reported that the senator has spoken out against members of Trump’s administration by declaring that, “…quite a number of Irish-Americans surround Trump ― Bannon, Conway, Pence, Spicer, Flynn, Kelly ― these are all Irish-Americans, these are all Irish names… These are all people that in my judgment have completely forgotten their family history.”
 Tickets for the rally are $15, with proceeds going to the American Civil Liberties Union.

 Looks like Trump didn’t have the luck of the Irish on his side to prevent backlash from his attempt to capitalize on the St. Patrick’s Day festivities.